Skip to content

 Important

-• Make sure not to modify/copy environment files from Windows systems, this may cause issues in deployment if any corruption happens.
+• Make sure not to modify/copy environment files from Windows systems, as this may cause issues in deployment if any corruption happens.

-• Take back up of existing env file: cp .env .env.bak
+• Take backup of existing env file: cp .env .env.bak

 • Run this command to preview the output sed 's/\r$//' .env | head